Qingzz7/18S571project/README.md

 ### Data Analysis Steps
-1. Explore the relationships among all attributes.
-2. Group the data with attributes having dependence.
-3. Remove unrelated attributes.
-4. It is possible to perform principal component analysis here to identify the key features.
-5. Building various regression models on training data set.
-Building classification models as well.
+1. We plan to analysis the population, manufacturing facilities in the 10 miles range, and daily rainfalls(inch) to see their relationships with the attributes.
+2. We will show the summary statistics and scattering plot of every attributes at different locations and years interval. we wanna exam the distributions and see the change first.
+3. We will use T-tests p-approach to compare each pair of the locations at same years for each attributes. use ANOVA test to compare the attributes of different years at same location.
+4. We will create dummy variables based on the ANOVA as needed for future modeling.

 ### Results Evaluation